Organizational Communication

 3. Mutual participation in goal setting tends to produce more challenging goals

-C. Feedback - In Systems terms, messages that control the system and keep it stable.
-Usually the messages are assumed to come from supervisor but that isn't always the reality of the workplace
+C. Feedback - In "systems theory" terms, feedback consists of messages that control the system and keep it stable.
+Usually the messages are assumed to come from supervisor but that isn't always the reality of the workplace.

 • positive feedback - messages that tell the system (employee) to keep doing what it's doing